ServerMod/Smod2/README.md

 kick_risky_ips_subdomain | String | check | If you get a custom subdomain for https://getipintel.net/, use it here kick_risky_ips_at_percent | Integer | 95 | The percentage of suspicion to kick a player
 ban_risky_ips_at_percent | Integer | 100 | The percentage of suspicion to ban a player
+Before using this, make sure you check out the API that's used: https://getipintel.net/

 ### Smart Class Picker
 Config Option | Value Type | Default Value | Description